 This is a trip for connoisseurs of music, food and wine.
 The operas will be Donizetti’s comedic masterpiece, Don Pasquale, at Turin’s Teatro Regio, Weill’s Mahagonny at the Teatro Municipale in Reggio Emilia and Montemezzi’s rarely performed L'amore dei tre re at La Scala Milan.
 The tour begins in Como, one of the most beautiful and picturesque places in Lombardy, and continues on to Emilia-Romagna, famous for its rich culinary traditions.
 En route we will stop in Alba, a picturesque town in the heart of Piedmont renowned for its velvety red Barolo and Barbaresco wines.
-(9 days/maximum 10 persons)
+CANCELLED.

 Prague is the starting point for this exploration of Moravia.
 Musical highlights will include performances at Prague’s ornate National Theatre and Brno’s Janáček Theater, the largest in the Czech Republic.
 We will also visit Český Krumlov, one of the most picturesque towns in Europe and a UNESCO World Heritage Site, as well as Olomouc, where Beethoven intended his Missa Solemnis to be performed and Mahler worked early in his career.
 For wine enthusiasts, there will be a visit to Valtice, the center of the Moravian wine industry situated on the Czech-Austrian border.
 (9 days)

 Light and lush - Louis Langrée and the New York Philharmonic in the music of Debussy, Ravel and Scriabin.

 The King's Singers combine music and social consciousness in program of their beloved standards and selections from their recently released recording Finding Harmony.

 The extraordinary Swedish Ann Hallenberg makes rare New York appearance with the Venice Baroque Orchestra.